Eight Venues Defining Melbourne’s Greek Restaurant Revival

 Restaurateur Con Christopoulos, owner of Greek restaurant Kafeneion, sees this movement as a return to authenticity.
 “For a long time, progressive Greek restaurants tried to modernise.
 Now, we’re celebrating tradition – that’s the shift happening both here and in Athens,” he says.

 “Greek cuisine is so much more than lamb, dips, and seafood.
 It’s time to flip the narrative and showcase its full diversity in a way that’s accessible to everyone,” says Astoria Bar Ke Grill owner Nik Pouloupatis.
-Here are seven Melbourne restaurants doing just that.
+Here are eight Melbourne restaurants doing just that.

 Taverna, Brunswick East